dattran1232003/trello-clone-api/README.md

 ```

 ### Docs & design
-- API Documentation can be found in http://localhost:5000/api
+- API Documentation can be found in http://localhost:5000/api after server is started.
 - Database design: https://dbdiagram.io/d/623e8a59bed6183873ffc692